camlab-ethz/ConvolutionalNeuralOperator/CNO2d_original_version/readme.md

 - To run your own experiment, you should write your own class in the CNOBenchmarks.py.
 - Once the class is coded, you should load your data in the TrainCNO.py file.

+## Datasets
+We cover instances of the Poisson, Wave, Navier-Stokes, Allen-Cahn, Transport and Compressible Euler equations and Darcy flow.
+Data can be downloaded from https://zenodo.org/records/10406879 (~2.4GB).

 ## Hyperparameters Grid/Random Search